 That would become our NEW NORMAL.

-Pamela Koh has been on staff with Cru Asia for more than 15 years.
-She also worked with university students in Nagoya, Japan for 6 years.
-She went on to do her Masters in Counselling upon returning to Singapore and is currently a registered counsellor and clinical member with the Singapore Association of Counselling and a certified EMDR (Eye Movement Desensitisation Reprocessing) Therapist.
+Upon returning to Singapore, she went on to do her Masters in Counselling and is currently a registered counsellor and clinical member with the Singapore Association of Counselling and a certified EMDR (Eye Movement Desensitisation Reprocessing) Therapist.

-Pamela loves reading, traveling and learning to cook.
-She also enjoys watching videos related to mental health, cosmetics or make-up in her free time.
+Pamela loves reading, traveling, nagomi art, going to the beach to chill & cycle.
+She also enjoys watching mental health, cooking, travel, beauty & health-related videos in her free time.